….where members refer to each other as ex-colonies of the British Empire

 When contacted by The Tab, Rob Greig said: “This society is separate from OUCA and there is no evidence that any social society has any influence in the Association.”

-Jack Moore said: “I left the club many terms ago because I was not interested in being a member of a formal dining society.
+One former member said: “I left the club many terms ago because I was not interested in being a member of a formal dining society.
 I was a member only for a very short time, but decided that membership wasn’t for me.”

 The others named in the emails did not respond to The Tab when asked for comment.